MULTI-SCOUT: Multistatic Integrated Sensing and Communications in 5G and Beyond for Moving Target Detection, Positioning, and Tracking: Introduction

-We begin by building a multistatic estimator that pulls delay and Doppler peaks from each of three receiver’s cross-ambiguity function (CAF) and fuses them into highly accurate bistatic range, velocity, and 2D position estimates.
+We begin by building a multistatic estimator that pulls delay and Doppler peaks from each of three receivers' cross-ambiguity function (CAF) and fuses them into highly accurate bistatic range, velocity, and 2D position estimates.
 We then incorporate a blind clock-bias estimator via an auxiliary receiver to remove synchronization offsets.
 Extending this approach to non-coplanar sensor geometries with four receivers demonstrates that full 3D positioning can also achieve high accuracy.
 For the multi-target scenarios, we introduce a joint association scheme that pairs detections of targets across receivers and preserves high fidelity estimates even when echoes overlap.
-Finally, we show that applying KF to the fused estimates produces smooth, low-error tracks.
-The extended KF (EKF) adapts to both linear and curved motions, while the standard (linear) KF is effective only for linear trajectories.
+Finally, we show that applying KF to the fused estimates can produce smooth, low-error tracks.
+The Extended Kalman Filter (EKF) adapts to both linear and curved motions, while the standard (linear) KF is effective only for linear trajectories.